dilshankarunarathne/c-sharp-notes/README.md

 Under references tab, you will be able to see any assemblies that the project is referencing.

 There will be an `App.config` XML file where the application's configurations will be saved.
+Sometimes, you might want to save connection strings to a database or you might want to save some settings for the application.
+All that should be end up here.